jonit-dev/rn-app-boilerplate-typescript/README.md

 6. Setup your push notifications
    - Check: https://docs.expo.io/versions/latest/guides/push-notifications/
    - and also FCM for Android: https://docs.expo.io/versions/latest/guides/using-fcm/
+7. Firebase: Download the GoogleService-info.plist (iOS) & the google-services.json (Android).
+Move them to your Expo project.

 **Common issues & How to solve**